vineethkumarv/sv-wiki/Processes.md

 ## disable fork

 On execution of the disable fork, all the active process will get terminated.
+In the below figure we can see that after execution of main thread 1 we will move the thread 1 (fork_join) but after the thread 1 execution when it hit by the disable fork it termiates the process and executes the main thread 2.

 ![Untitled Diagram drawio (10)](https://user-images.githubusercontent.com/110509375/186893331-6fd6670c-fcfc-400b-90e2-53846c9e7068.png)

+                                                        *** Fig 6 ***

 Github lab link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_BJT/processes/disable_fork/disable_fork.sv